-Part VII: Christian Artists
+- Part VII: Christian Artists

-> You can use these courses in whatever order you wish, although it makes sense to use the second through fifth courses in order since they flow chronologically.
+You can use these courses in whatever order you wish, although it makes sense to use the second through fifth courses in order since they flow chronologically.
 The publisher suggests most of these courses for students about second grade and above, but I think they will work better for those in grades four through twelve.
 Younger students are unlikely to have the historical background to which they can relate the art history in these lessons, and they might find some of the art projects too difficult.
-On the other hand, students in seventh through twelfth grade might be able to work through the courses independently.
+Students in seventh through twelfth grade might be able to work through the courses independently.
 The publisher intends for each course to take one year, but older students might complete two courses in one year.

-> In each course book, periodic true/false quizzes present questions on the historical information presented in the lessons.
+In each course book, periodic true/false quizzes present questions on the historical information presented in the lessons.
 Answers are printed upside down at the bottom of each quiz page, so you would have to mask the answers if you want an accurate assessment of student knowledge.

-> Each course consists of a textbook and a set of Lesson and Masterpiece Cards that are printed on 8.5 x 11" cardstock sheets.
-The Lesson Cards provide models, partially drawn formats that make it easier for students to complete the drawings, or blank spaces for all of the art projects.
+Each course consists of a textbook and a set of Lesson and Masterpiece Cards that are printed on 8.5 x 11" cardstock sheets.
+The Lesson Cards provide models, partially drawn formats that make it easier for students to complete the drawings, or else blank spaces for all of the art projects.
 Most projects are done in small areas to keep them manageable.
-Students will use water-soluble markers, colored pencils and a black drawing pen for the art projects.
+Students will use water-soluble markers, colored pencils, and a black drawing pen for the art projects.
 The Masterpiece Cards generally have two or more full-color images of artworks that are discussed within the lessons, and these artworks are often the inspiration for student art projects.